Regularization Methods for SDP Relaxations in Large Scale Polynomial Optimization: Regularization methods

 The function $\varphi_{\sigma}(Y,y)$ is not twice differentiable, so the standard Newton's method is not applicable.
-However, the function $\varphi_{\sigma}(Y,y)$ is semismooth, and semismooth Newton's method could be applied to get local superliner or quadratic convergence, as pointed out by Zhao, Sun and Toh \cite[Section~3.2]{ZST08}.
-So we need to compute the generalized Hessian of $\varphi_\sig$.
-If
+However, the function $\varphi_{\sigma}(Y,y)$ is semismooth, and semismooth Newton's method could be applied to get local superlinear or quadratic convergence, as pointed out in \cite[Section~3.2]{ZST08}.
+For this purpose, we need the generalized Hessian of $\varphi_\sig$ in computation.